Skip to main content

 activePurchase is active and the customer has access

-expiredPurchase has ended (trial expired without payment, or cancelled and period ended)
+expiredPurchase has ended (trial expired without payment, cancelled and period ended, or replaced by plan switch)

 past_duePayment failed; purchase may be suspended